MKansha/ToDoList/README.md

 # Todo List Manager

-This Java program is a simple Todo List Manager that allows you to add tasks, mark tasks as completed, delete tasks, and more.
+This Java program is a simple Todo List Manager that allows you to add tasks, mark tasks as completed, delete tasks, and more.(Console based application).

 ## Features